 The traffic safety officers respond to community complaints regarding traffic safety issues and provide dedicated enforcement at high collision intersections.

-If you are concerned about a specific traffic related issue, you are encouraged to contact the Traffic Unit by telephone at 803-545-3975.
+If you are concerned about a specific traffic related issue, you are encouraged to contact the Traffic Safety Unit at 803-545-3975.

 School Crossing Guards